-The principal activity of the Scheme is to pool investors' savings to invest in a diversified portfolio of Australian, New Zealand and international small capitalisation companies, in accordance with the investment objectives and guidelines as set out in the current Product Disclosure Statement and within the provisions of the Scheme's Constitution.
+The principal activity of the Scheme is to pool investors' savings to invest in a relatively concentrated portfolio of securities in accordance with the investment objectives and guidelines as set out in the current Product Disclosure Statement and within the provisions of the Scheme's Constitution.
+The Scheme is authorised to invest principally in a portfolio of Australian and New Zealand equities predominantly drawn from the S&P ASX 300.
 Investments are sought to pursue the goal of a just and sustainable society and the protection of the natural environment as well as providing unitholders (the Scheme's investors) with a competitive financial return.

-There were no significant changes in the nature of the Scheme's principal activities during the year and there were no significant changes in the Scheme's state of affairs, except those highlighted in the review of operations.
+There were no significant changes in the nature of the Scheme's principal activities during the period and there were no significant changes in the Scheme's state of affairs, except those highlighted in the review of operations.